-- 2.4.2 Mode of release of funds at different levels, E-transfer of funds from SPMU through RTGS to the DPMU MDM Account. - 2.4.3 Dates when the fund released to State Authority / Directorate / District / Block / Gram Panchayat and finally to the Cooking Agency / School.
-One day gap back to back. - 2.4.4 Reasons for delay in release of funds at different levels.
-After drawl of funds from treasury there is no delay in release of funds. - 2.4.5 In case of delay in release of funds from State/ Districts, how the scheme has been implemented by schools/ implementing agencies.
-Schools have been authorized to spend the available money under SSA also to run MDM uninterrupted and replenish it subsequently. - 2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year.
+2.4.2 Mode of release of funds at different levels.

+E-transfer of funds from SPMU through RTGS to the DPMU MDM Account.

+- 2.4.3 Dates when the fund released to State Authority / Directorate / District / Block / Gram Panchayat and finally to the Cooking Agency / School. - One day gap back to back. - 2.4.4 Reasons for delay in release of funds at different levels.

+After drawl of funds from treasury there is no delay in release of funds.

+- 2.4.5 In case of delay in release of funds from State/ Districts, how the scheme has been implemented by schools/ implementing agencies. - Schools have been authorized to spend the available money under SSA also to run MDM uninterrupted and replenish it subsequently. - 2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year, like creation of corpus funds, adoption of green channel scheme, advance release of State share etc.

 Every quarter both Funds and Food grains are being placed in advance.